Honor Courses

 Credits 1

 This course, conducted during the fall semester, is dedicated to the interdisciplinary solution of a real-world problem.
-Students will work in teams, outside the traditional classroom setting with the guidance of a faculty advisor.
-They will give multiple presentations to the advisor in preparation for their final presentation.
-To align with the values of Oakwood University as an HBCU and a Seventh-day Adventist institution, problem categories will include public health issues, humanitarian concerns, environmental challenges, social justice and educational disparities.
+Students work in teams outside the traditional classroom setting with the guidance of a faculty advisor.
+They give multiple presentations to the advisor in preparation for their final presentation.
+To align with the values of Oakwood University as an HBCU and a Seventh-day Adventist institution, problem categories include public health issues, humanitarian concerns, environmental challenges, social justice and educational disparities.

 HN 300: Team Project Phase 2